kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/ml/HuggingFace.md

 - BERT base model

-speciality: full-mask (NLP)
+Speciality: full-mask (NLP)

-summary: BERT is a transformers model pretrained on a large corpus of English data in a self-supervised fashion.
+Summary: BERT is a transformers model pretrained on a large corpus of English data in a self-supervised fashion.

-objectives:
+**Objectives:**

 Masked language modeling (MLM): taking a sentence, the model randomly masks 15% of the words in the input then run the entire masked sentence through the model and has to predict the masked words.
 Next sentence prediction (NSP): the models concatenates two masked sentences as inputs during pretraining.
 Sometimes they correspond to sentences that were next to each other in the original text, sometimes not.
 The model then has to predict if the two sentences were following each other or not. the bert model was pretrained on bookcorpus and english wikipedia.

 - Gemma model

-specialization: Text Generation
+Specialization: Text Generation

-summary: text to text decoder only LLM, available in english, it includes text generaion, question answering, summarization and reasoning. built from the same technology of Gemini model.
+Summary: text to text decoder only LLM, available in english, it includes text generaion, question answering,

+Summarization and reasoning. built from the same technology of Gemini model.

 Input: Text string, such as a question, a prompt, or a document to be summarized.

 Output: Generated English-language text in response to the input, such as an answer to a question, or a summary of a document.

-the model was trained on a dataset of text data that include a variety of sources from web documents,  code, mathematics the model was trained using last generation of TPU
+The model was trained on a dataset of text data that include a variety of sources from web documents,  code, mathematic the model was trained using last generation of TPU

 - SigLIP model

-speciality: zero-shot image classification
+Speciality: zero-shot image classification

-summary: SigLIP model pre-trained on WebLi at resolution 384x384.The sigmoid loss operates solely on image-text pairs and does not require a global view of the pairwise similarities for normalization.
+Summary: SigLIP model pre-trained on WebLi at resolution 384x384.The sigmoid loss operates solely on image-text pairs and does not require a global view of the pairwise similarities for normalization.
 This allows further scaling up the batch size, while also performing better at smaller batch sizes.

 5. Please survey(research) Meta’s Models.
 Are they brokered in Hugging face?

 LLMA 3.2 11B, 90B, / image - text-to text

-llma 3.2 1B,3B,8B,Guard 3-1B/text generation
+llma 3.2 1B,3B,8B, Guard 3-1B/text generation

 Yes they are brokered in huggingface.